 \subsection{The Bounded Constraint Algorithm}

-The starting point is the crude pixel correspondence obtained from the Horn and Schunck optical flow $\textbf{v}^{(0)}$ obtained within a tolerance limit $\delta_{\text{HS}}$ prescribed by Liu-Shen \cite{Liu3}.
+The starting point is the crude pixel correspondence obtained from the Horn and Schunck optical flow $\textbf{u}^{(0)}$ obtained within a tolerance limit $\delta_{\text{HS}}$ prescribed by Liu-Shen \cite{Liu3}.
 Observe that when the optical flow constraint is exactly satisfied then the formulations (\ref{varp}) and (\ref{varp1}) coincide.
 However in reality due to numerical errors and approximations, the constraints are never exactly met.
 Thus it is natural to look at the equality constraint $B\textbf{u}=c$ as a bounded constraint $\|B\textbf{u}-c\|_{\mathcal{H}}\le \epsilon_1^{(n)}$ where $\epsilon_1^{(n)}$ is a threshold parameter.

-The algorithm can be viewed in two phases where: in the first phase, it is purely diffusion while in the second phase it is the bounded constraint which in turn approximates the continuity equation constraint.This happens because a part of the OFC is already embedded in the CEC.
-This relaxation is allowed so that we do not move too far away from the constraint and to ensure that the tolerance $\epsilon_1^{(n)}$ doesn't become too small.
+The algorithm can be viewed in two phases.
+In the first phase, it is purely a diffusion process while in the second phase, the bounded constraint approximates the continuity equation constraint.This happens because a part of the OFC is already embedded in the CEC.
+The relaxation $\delta_{\text{HS}}$ is allowed so that we do not move too far away from the constraint and to ensure that the tolerance $\epsilon_1^{(n)}$ doesn't become too small.